farzanehFathi/farzanehFathi/README.md

 ## Hi there, This is Farzaneh 👋

-### 👩‍💻:
+### 👩‍💻 A Little About Me:
-- Used to be a MERN stack learner and Python coder.
+- Took my first steps in tech with the MERN stack and Python.
-- Starting over with examining different tech fields.
+- Starting fresh—exploring different areas to see what clicks.
-- Passionate about merging my educational background (Architecture and Building Sciences) with tech to create tools for high-performance building design.
+- Working in sales and marketing.
+- Focused on solving real problems in my industry through tech.

 ### 💪 Confident with: